Kids learn how to make nutritious snack choices by comparing the sugar content of snack foods.

 Students should have the general understanding that the more nutrients in a food or a beverage, the better it is for your body and brain.
 The lessons in this unit present a fun and interactive way to learn about sugar content in snacks and drinks.
 Kids will increase their decision-making skills as they learn how to read a food label to tell if an item contains excessive amounts of sugar.
 They will plan and advocate for nutritious snack and drink choices that are low in added sugar.

-Ask kids to look at their drink tally sheets from Lesson 3 and decide if they made better choices because they know more about the nutritional value of milk and water.
+Ask kids to look at their drink tally sheets from Lesson 3.
+Ask them if they made better choices because they know more about the nutritional value of milk and water.

 Let kids know that they will take a closer look at the added sugar in snacks so they are better able to make healthy decisions.